hetznercloud/hcloud-cloud-controller-manager/docs/guides/private-network-setup.md

 4. Provision your Kubernetes cluster with the Kubelet option `--cloud-provider=external`.

-5. Create a read+write API token in the [Hetzner Cloud Console](https://console.hetzner.cloud/) as described in [this document](https://docs.hetzner.com/cloud/api/getting-started/generating-api-token/).
+5. Create a read+write API token in the [Hetzner Console](https://console.hetzner.com/) as described in [this document](https://docs.hetzner.com/cloud/api/getting-started/generating-api-token/).

 6. Create a secret containing your Hetzner Cloud API token and your Private Network ID or name: